-Conventional crop cultivation in Namibia excludes GM maize.
-Major advantages and disadvantages of traditional non-GM maize and various strains of GM maize are presented in Table 5-2.
+To overcome the above challenges, GM maize can be considered.
+To date, conventional crop cultivation in Namibia excludes GM maize.
+Major advantages and disadvantages of traditional non-GM maize and various strains of GM maize are presented in Table 5 2.